aarondewindt/topone/work/proposed plan.md

 ## Thesis goals
 ### Research goal
-Research the feasability of using a trained RL agent to generate (initial) approximations for ground to orbit trajectories of a winged low earth orbit launcher.
+Research the feasibility of using a trained RL agent to generate (initial) approximations for ground to orbit trajectories of a winged low earth orbit launcher.
 The goal is to minimize the time for computing an optimal trajectory.
  - Can an RL agent be trained to solve this problem?
- - How would such an agent perform compared to exisiting methods?
+ - How would such an agent perform compared to existing methods?
- - Can such an RL agent be use in conjunction with one or more existing methods to accelerate convergence of the optimal trajetory estimate.
+ - Can such an RL agent be use in conjunction with one or more existing methods to accelerate convergence of the optimal trajectory estimate.

 ### Develop
  * RL based method
- * Generic algorith based method
+ * Generic algorithm based method
- * Simple/analitical method (gravity turn, etc)
+ * Simple/analytical method (gravity turn, etc)

 ### Compare
  * All methods individually.